-More than just an Instagram meme, Mercury retrograde is the astrological event that strikes fear into anyone with a passing interest in the zodiac.
+More than just an internet meme, Mercury retrograde is the astrological event that strikes fear into anyone with a passing interest in the zodiac.

-But what’s Mercury retrograde all about and is it really that bad?
+But when is Mercury retrograde in 2023, what’s it all about and is it really that bad?

 The Meaning of Mercury Retrograde